bgaze/laravel-crud/README.md

 ### Defining migration fields

-When dealing with CRUDs, a tricky part is often to define model's properties (aka table fields).
+When dealing with CRUDs, a tricky part is often to define model's properties (aka table fields) because fields types and syntax vary a lot.
+ser input needs to be guided and validated.

-I believe that the Laravel commands signature syntax is a very great to do that in a concise and handy way.
+I believe that the Laravel commands signature syntax is very great to do that in a concise and handy way.
 So I've kinda "hacked" it to make that step as easy as possible.

-> Please note that you can also use that trick for your own needs using the `Bgaze\Crud\Support\SignedInput` class.
+Please note that you can also use that trick for your own needs using the `Bgaze\Crud\Support\SignedInput` class.

+To add a field, enter its type (the CRUD wizard provides autocompletion) followed with required arguments and validate.
+To get the detailed syntax of a type, validate with no arguments.

+Finally, to see a detailed list of available types, enter `list` and validate.

 **Examples:**